yarenty/rootbeer1/README.md

 You need to have the CUDA Toolkit and CUDA Driver installed to use Rootbeer.
 Download it from http://www.nvidia.com/content/cuda/cuda-downloads.html

-## Test Servers

-We are looking for people to provide test machines accessible over the internet.
-We would like to be able to run all the test cases every time a push is made to github on Windows, Linux and Mac on a variety of GPU models.
-Please email pcpratts@chirrup.org if you are have resources and are interested in helping out.

 ## Information about Rootbeer

 Rootbeer announcements are pushed to @rootbeer_gpu